loncarales/race-ist/README.md

 ## 👨‍💻 Developed At

 Built with ❤️ by [Kintsugi Dev Studio](https://www.kintsugidev.studio) > combining computer vision, system design, and human-centered interaction.

+## ⚠️ Disclaimer

+This software ("RaceAssist") is provided for educational and experimental purposes only.

+By using this application, you acknowledge and agree that:

+- You are solely responsible for how you use the software.
+- The developer (Siddhant Bali / KintsugiDev.Studio) shall not be held liable for:
+  - Any damage to your computer system, hardware, or peripherals.
+  - Any software crashes, key misfires, or unintended behavior during use.
+  - Any consequences arising from using this tool in games or system interfaces.

+⚠️ Use cautiously and **at your own risk**.
+Test in safe environments.
+Make sure no important applications are running in the background.